+Sometimes known as school refusal

-School-related anxiety, also known as school refusal, is when children go through a period of reluctance to attend school, or they don't attend for an extended period of time due to emotional distress.
+Between 1% and 5% of school students can go through a period of reluctance to attend school, where they do not attend for an extended period of time due to their emotional distress.
 These strong emotions typically include anxiety or depression.
-Sometimes, these emotions are accompanied by issues at school such as learning difficulties, ADHD or bullying.
-Issues at home, such as domestic violence or parental separation, can also contribute to school refusal and related anxiety.
+Sometimes these emotions are accompanied by issues at school such as learning difficulties, ADHD, or bullying.
+And sometimes issues at home such as domestic violence or parental separation can also contribute.

-Children can also have physical symptoms, such as stomach pains, nausea, and headaches.
-Your child might make statements, such as "I don't like school" or "I don't want to go today", but they probably won't be able to explain why.
-This can be brought on by their physical symptoms.
+Physical symptoms such as stomach pains, nausea, and headaches can also be a part of school-related anxiety.
+Your child might make statements such as 'I don't like school' or 'I don't want to go today' but they probably won't be able to explain why.

-School-related anxiety often occurs at critical times of transition, such as the early years of primary and high school.
-It's also most likely to happen at the beginning of the school year, the beginning of a term, or at the beginning of the week.
+School-related anxiety often occurs at critical times of transition such as the early years of primary and high school.
+It is also most likely to happen at the beginning of the school year, the beginning of a term, or the beginning of the week.

-Some teenagers may skip school and go to their local shopping centre, or meet up with their friends.

-This sort of behaviour is not considered school-related anxiety, but comes under the category of truancy, as it's done without the parent or carer's knowledge or approval.
+Some young people may skip school and go to the beach, or meet up with friends to skateboard instead of going to school.
+This sort of behaviour is not considered school-related anxiety but comes under the category of truancy, as it is done without the parent or carer's knowledge or approval.